-where $\bm{\epsilon}_t\overset{i.i.d.}{\sim}\mathcal{N}_n(\mathbf{0},\mathbf{\Psi})$ and $\alpha_k(\bs_i)$ corresponds to the influence by the $k$th neighbor to the process at $\bs_i$.
-The lagged-nearest-neighbor scheme in \citet{Wikle1998} and \citet{Tagle17} corresponds to the case when $K=5$, which captures the influence from the location itself and its four nearest neighbors.
-These five locations on a grid may be referred to as the five-point stencil in the numerical analysis literature, the first-order stencil neighborhood scheme in high-performance computing, and as the rook's neighbor or the first-order neighborhood elsewhere.
-It can be easily extended to the second-order neighborhood with $K=9$ (queen's neighbor), which includes the nearest eight neighbors and the location itself.
-More flexibly, $\bu_k$ in $\eqref{eq:svar1}$ can be selected based on prior knowledge of the spatiotemporal process and the choice is not limited to the $K$-nearest neighbors.
+where $\bm{\epsilon}_t\overset{i.i.d.}{\sim}\mathcal{N}_n(\mathbf{0},\mathbf{\Psi})$ and $\alpha_k(\bs_i)$ corresponds to the influence on the process at $\bs_i$ by its $k$th neighbor.
+The lagged-nearest-neighbor scheme in \citet{Wikle1998} and \citet{Tagle17} corresponds to the case when $K=5$, which takes account of the influence by the location itself and its four nearest neighbors.
+These five locations on a grid may be referred to as the five-point stencil in the numerical analysis literature, the first-order stencil neighborhood scheme in high-performance computing, and the rook neighbors or the first-order neighborhood elsewhere.
+It can be easily extended to the second-order neighborhood with $K=9$ (queen neighbors), which includes the nearest eight neighbors and the location itself.
+More flexibly, $\bu_k$ in $\eqref{eq:svar1}$ can be selected based on prior knowledge of the spatiotemporal process and the choices are not limited to the nearest neighbors.
 For example, if a river flows to the east, then it is sensible to model the chemical concentration at a location in the river to depend on only its western neighbors.

 For each $k=1,\dots,K$, we let $\bm{\alpha}_k=(\alpha_k(\bs_1),\dots,\alpha_k(\bs_{n_I}))'$ be the vector of the unknown parameters of interest, which are the coefficients related to the $k$th neighbor for each of the $n_I$ inner grid points.
-Let $\bm{\alpha}_B=(\alpha_1(\bs_{n_I+1}),\dots,\alpha_1(\bs_{n}))'$ be the vector of the unknown autoregressive coefficients of the boundary points.
+Let $\bm{\alpha}_\text{B}=(\alpha_1(\bs_{n_I+1}),\dots,\alpha_1(\bs_{n}))'$ be the vector of the unknown autoregressive coefficients of the boundary points.
 Time series of a spatial process often have some regional structure such that locations within one region share the same spatiotemporal dynamics while the dynamics could vary discontinuously across different subregions.
 Therefore, a spatial coefficient-grouping structure such that $\bm{\alpha}_k$ is composed of spatial clusters of values for each $k=1,\dots,K$ is desirable.
-We assume no spatial structure for $\bm{\alpha}_B$; these coefficients are of little practical importance and are only modeled to allow forecasting several steps ahead and to simplify notations.
+We assume no spatial structure for $\bm{\alpha}_\text{B}$; again, these coefficients are of little practical importance and are only modeled to allow simulation and forecasting several steps ahead as well as to simplify notations.
 Figure~\ref{fig:true} of our simulation design gives an intuitive visual illustration of the idea of spatial homogeneity in the autoregressive coefficients.